parafoxia/analytix/docs/starting/firstapp.md

 Your Google Developers application is probably in "Testing" mode (if you're not sure, it definitely is), which means your refresh token will expire after seven days.
 To extend this time, you will need to publish your application, though this is never necessary when using analytix for your own personal projects.

-!!! info
+!!! note
     You can manually authorise your client using the [`client.authorise()`](../reference/client.md#analytix.client.Client.authorise) method if you wish.
-This is particularly helpful when you are trying to pull data from multiple channels.

 ## Retrieving analytics data